Botanical Name: Clerodendrum thomsoniae

 Bleeding Heart Vine makes a beautiful flowering house plant.
 Train it on a trellis or prune it back -- you can grow it any way you like.

 You'll find this beautiful vine for sale at nurseries and online in spring and summer.
+It's usually known as Bleeding Heart Vine and sometimes as Glorybower.
 Look for the botanical name Clerodendrum thomsoniae to be sure you're getting this plant.

 Unlike the popular shade-loving Bleeding Heart Plant, this vining plant is tropical and won't overwinter in the garden, unless you live in a tropical climate.
 Give it warmth, humidity and bright, indirect sunlight year-round.